 To get started, navigate to the top right of the OpenSea website and click the wallet icon.
-For this tutorial, we'll be withdrawing ETH from Polygon (PoS) (represented by a purple diamond logo).
+For this tutorial, we'll be withdrawing ETH from Polygon (PoS).

 Click the three-dot menu on ETH Polygon and select Bridge to Ethereum.
 You will be redirected to https://wallet.matic.network/ for the next part of the withdrawal process.

 You should see your Polygon (PoS) wallet dashboard and all current tokens bridged to Polygon (PoS).

 Locate the Ether (PoS-WETH) token and click Withdraw.

 In the pop-up window, enter your desired withdrawal amount and click Transfer.